goonstation/goonstation/.github/DEV_GUIDE.md

 Be sure to always test not only if your changes work, but also if you didn't actually break something else that might be related.

-If you ever hit a brick wall, you can always ask the #imcoder channel in the discord.
+If you ever hit a brick wall, you can always ask the #imcoder channel in the [Discord](https://discord.gg/zd8t6pY).
 There's no such thing as a stupid question, and while, depending on activity, you might not always get an answer, it never hurts to ask.

 #### Using the Debugger